 Xenical is effective after two weeks and you should lose at least 5 % of your body weight after three months.
 Xenical is the only prescription weight-loss medicine that is safe and effective in the UK.
 However, the effectiveness of Xenical differs from patient to patient, and it only works when accompanied by a low fat diet and regular exercise programme.

-The active ingredient in Xenical is orlistat.
+The active ingredient in Xenical is orlistat (120 mg).

 The inactive ingredients in Xenical are microcrystalline cellulose (E460), sodium starch glycolate (type A), povidone (E1201), sodium laurilsulfate, talc, gelatine, indigo carmine (E132), titanium dioxide (E171) and edible printing ink.

-Before taking Xenical, check with your dosage with a doctor or pharmacist.
-The usual dose is 1 x 120 mg capsule taken with each of the three main meals per day.
+Always take Xenical as your doctor has prescribed.
+The usual dose is one Xenical 120 mg capsule taken with each of your three main meals per day.

 The following side effects can occur in more than 1 in every 10 patients:

 Common side effects (affecting 1 to 10 in 100 patients) include: